DavidsonGroup/flexiplex/index.md

 ## Simple search

-To perform a simple error tolerant grep-like search of a single sequence, split the sequence between the -p and -k (or -k and -T options):
+To perform a simple error tolerant grep-like search of a single sequence, split the sequence between the -p and -k (or -k and -T) options:
 ```
 flexiplex -r false -p "CACTCTTGCCTACGC" -k "CACTAGC" -f 3 -e 0 -b 7 reads.fasta
 ```